Satterlee General Hospital: History

 Following the Confederate army's Surrender at Appomattox on April 9, 1865, the number of patients sent to Satterlee gradually began to decline, and the hospital was closed on August 3, 1865.
-The buildings were eventually razed and, during the 1890s, much of the site was then redeveloped with residential housing.
-The lower portion of the hospital grounds survive as Clark Park.
+The buildings were eventually razed and, during the 1890s, much of the site was then redeveloped with residential housing in what is now Spruce Hill.
+The lower portion of the hospital grounds survive as Clark Park, where a stone stele memorializes the hospital.